bl4de/research/raa-ransomware-analysis/README.md

 - **NWvQtGjjfQX.js** contains only body of function _NWvQtGjjfQX()_, which is quite huge :)

-## How RAA JavaScript works
+# How RAA JavaScript works

+## The beginning

-First executable line of script is this assingment:
+First executable line of script is this assigment:

 ```javascript
 var TBucypWw = YUIMqkFkI();